 First off, there are SO MANY FREE THINGS going on at any given day or time in Chicagoland.
 Don’t believe me?
 Here is my constantly growing list of freebies, including where kids eat free across Chicagoland.
 My favorite free spots are Ina Mae Tavern for brunch, and Spaghetti Sunday’s at Dutch and Doc’s, right across the street from Wrigley Field.

 Another fun and free activity?
 Story times!
-Many local libraries have tons of different open story times, but if you want to experience the best story telling around, check out Miss Beth of Big City Readers.
+Many local libraries have tons of different open story times, and you can also check out toys, books, movies, and more!
 Also, take note of the different free exhibits going on across Chicagoland’s libraries.
 The Arlington Heights Memorial Library has an amazing Chagall windows exhibit right now that is interactive and inspiring for artists of all ages.

 Typically over Spring Break the weather is still pretty nasty (gloomy, cold and wet…yay!) so we spend most of our time indoors.
 Thankfully, some of our favorite play spaces have discounted play at least once a week.
 Little Beans is a favorite because of their delicious coffee and “Big Beans” course since it guarantees a solid nap for you and your little one after spending the day playing in the foam pit.
 If you have a Lego lover on your hand, take a trip to Lego mecca…otherwise known as Legoland Discovery Center.
 It is typically on the pricey side, but if you use a Living Social Deal, you can really stretch your budget.